momo54/SPARQLLM/README.md

 slm-run --config config.fs -f queries/recurse.sparql --debug
 ```

+We can read files, html-files, csv-files, directories during query processing.
+recurse.sparql is experimental, it investigates if it is possible to write recursive queries.

 # Run queries with Search Engines capabilities

+Search engines can be easily integrated : local search engines as well as web search engines.

 ## Working with local search engines
 Create synthetic data and index them with Woosh (a simple keyword search library):